gAldeia/itea-python/README.md

 ## Using the ITEA algorithm

-Before jumping into using the library, here are some tips that might make it easier to use.
+Before jumping into using the library, here are some tips and examples that might make it easier to use.

 ITEA can be used for regression (with the ``ITEA_regressor`` class) or for classification (``ITEA_classifier``).
 Both classes inherit from base classes in the scikit-learn library, and implement very similar methods.
 The simplest use is to create an instance and use the fit method.

 ```python
 from sklearn import datasets